gradle/gradle/design-docs/gradle-2.0.md

 ## Test output

+The current defaults for the outputs of tasks of type `Test` conflict with each other:

 * Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with another `Test` task.

 ## Gradle GUI and Open-API

-* Now that we have reasonable tooling support via IDEs it might be worth scrapping the Gradle GUI and open-api that it uses.
+Now that we have reasonable tooling support via IDEs, remove the open API.

 ## Remove old dependency result graph

+The old dependency result graph is expensive in terms of heap usage.
+We should remove it.

+* Promote (un-incubate) the new dependency graph types.
-* Remove methods that use `ResolvedDependency` and `UnresolvedDependency`
+* Remove methods that use `ResolvedDependency` and `UnresolvedDependency` and remove these types.
-* Possibly keep methods that use `ResolveArtifact` if no replacement has been added
+* Possibly keep methods that use `ResolvedArtifact` if no replacement has been added.

 ## Remove API methods that are added by the DSL decoration

+Some model types hand-code the DSL conventions in their API.
+We should remove these and let the DSL decoration take care of this, to simplify these types and to offer a more consistent DSL.

 * Remove all methods that accept a `Closure` when an `Action` overload is available.
 Add missing overloads where appropriate.
+* Remove all methods that accept a `String` or `Object` when a enum overload is available.
+Add missing overloads where appropriate.
 * Remove all set methods that contain no custom logic.

+## Remove GradleLauncher

+The public APIs for launching Gradle is now the tooling API.
+The `GradleBuild` task can also be used.

+## Remove tooling API support for some older versions

+* Change the provider so that it refuses to work with a consumer earlier than Gradle 1.2 (we can't tell the difference between clients from 1.0-milestone-8 and 1.1).
+  This means that a Gradle 1.2 or later tooling API client will be required to run builds for Gradle 2.0 and later.
+* Change the consumer so that it refuses to work with a provider earlier than Gradle 1.0 (or any version earlier than 1.0-milestone-8).

+## Replace StartParameter with several interfaces

+Or at least remove the public constructor of `StartParameter` so that it can later be made abstract and interfaces extracted.

 ## Remove references to internal classes from API